subspace/subnomicon/docs/consensus/consensus/plotting.md

 ## Plot Updates

 As the chain grows, we need a way to ensure that new data is replicated as much as older data in blockchain history.
 To keep the replication factor constant, the farmers must periodically update their plots by repopulating sectors with a new selection of pieces.
 Recall that when plotting a sector, the farmer saves the history size at the time, and it determines a point in the future when the sector will expire.
 When a sector reaches its expiry point, the block proposer challenge solutions coming from this sector will no longer be accepted by other peers, incentivizing the farmer to update their plot.
 The farmer erases the expired sector and repeats the Plotting process anew, replicating a fresh history sample.
+Each replotting creates a new sector in memory and saves it to disk in a single write operation.

 <!-- ![Replotting](../../../src/Images/Replotting.png) -->